Quantifying the economic and soil quality benefits of long-term no-till using a canola-spring wheat rotation

 April 2012 - March 2015

 Bumper yields are continually being achieved in canola and other crops, but high yields can change the soil environment over time, negatively affecting productivity.

-Long-term use of appropriate nitrogen fertilizer rates along with no-till management has shown to increase soil productivity economically while reducing the impact on the environment.
+Long-term use of appropriate nitrogen fertilizer rates along with no-till management has shown to increase soil productivity economically, while reducing impact to the environment.

 Keywords:No-till, Rotation, Soil quality, Soil health, Fertility, Nutrients